Reform to launch manifesto in Wales ‘to show what happens when Labour in charge’

 Nigel Farage is set to unveil Reform UK’s manifesto, which the party dubs a “contract” with voters, in Wales on Monday.

-Speaking ahead of the launch, the Reform leader said the location was chosen “because it shows everyone exactly what happens to a country when Labour is in charge”.
+Speaking ahead of the event, the Reform leader said he is “launching a crusade to defend British values” and that the location was chosen “because it shows everyone exactly what happens to a country when Labour is in charge”.

 He will set out Reform’s policies in Merthyr Tydfil, South Wales, at 1pm before taking media questions.